 I’ve also managed to hang on to most of my concert ticket stubs, band flyers, and such stuff over the years and figure this is as good a place as any to document it all for posterity.

 On being old, thankfully and prophetically…

 I feel lucky to have grown up when I did: two decades of relative peacetime; the last generation of kids who got to play outside without fear of being kidnapped or shot, and coming of age in the limitless excesses of the ’80s.
 It was the last decade before the world came crashing down in a haze of antidepressants and terrorists, before musicians started singing about how life sucks instead of changing the world or having fun, before the Internet, before this reality.
 I both blame and thank the pop culture of the first half of the 20th Century, particularly the break-on-through age of the ‘60s and ‘70s that brought us to that ‘80s climax of good times.
-And I accept some blame that it was our excesses that likely brought it all to a screeching halt and freaked out the kids of the ‘90s.
+And I accept some blame that it was our excesses that likely brought it all to a screeching halt and freaked out the kids of the ‘90s and beyond.
 It’s all stuff to ponder and write about, all the while making a few psychological observations along the way.

-With my stories and my studies, I hope to reflect the influences of music on man- and women-kind to whoever reads this now and centuries from now.
+With my stories and studies, I hope to reflect the influences of music on man- and women-kind to whoever reads this now and centuries from now.
 Because after all, to most of us, life’s all about the music ;o).